 If you have any further questions or concerns, feel free to contact us: email@example.com

 Note: Novel Coronavirus and COVID-19 will be a running issue at least for the foreseeable near future.
 There is no deadline as of now.
 Submissions will be edited and published on a first come first serve basis.
+Check out our other call for submission on Media Crisis.

 Critical Edges Covid-19 Global Issue Committee: